 Day 1 down - 26 days to go !

 DAY 2 - RONCESVALLES to ZUBIRI

 22 kms - 500m elevation loss (rolling hills with several ascents)

-There is something to be said about sticking your swollen feet (and your red, angry blister) back into your running shoes at 6am.
-Vitamin I (ibuprofen) helped dull the pain after about 20 minutes.
+There is something to be said about sticking your swollen feet (and your red, angry blister) back into your running shoes at 5am.
+Vitamin I (ibuprofen) helps dull the pain after about 20 minutes.

 After a spartan breakfast of bread and jam, we set off from our beautiful hostel in Roncesvalles toward Zubiri.
 Today’s journey would be mostly downhill and most importantly : SUNNY !!!!

 Of all types of roads to walk on the Camino, dirt trails are almost everyone’s favourite.
-(There will also be paved paths, concrete sidewalks and the dreaded highway shoulders).
+There will also be paved paths, rough mountain trails, concrete sidewalks and the dreaded highway shoulders.

 We arrive in Zubiri and the hostel search begins (you can’t reserve dorm beds; they are first-come, first-served).

-Several options are described in my guidebook; we head to the highest-recommended one and thankfully, they have 4 beds left.
+Several options are described in my guidebook; we head to the highest-recommended one and thankfully, they have exactly 4 beds left.
 I don’t have photos of it, but Albergue El Palo de Avellano is awesome.
-We have a fantastic pilgrim’s supper (provided for a small fee by all albergues on The Camino), along with copious amounts of wine (also stocked by all albergues).
+We have a fantastic pilgrim’s supper (provided for a small fee by most albergues on the Camino), along with copious amounts of wine (also stocked by most albergues).